play-with-docker/play-with-docker.github.io/_posts/2021-04-19-teamcity-on-docker.markdown

 ## Conclusion

-This toturial focuses on how to dockerize TeamCity Server and Agent, and create a small sample for building a project.
+This tutorial focuses on how to dockerize TeamCity Server and Agent, and create a small sample for building a project.

 Thanks for reading! ;)